heptarch/heptarch.github.io/drafts/will.md

 \delta x(t) \approx e^{\lambda t}\delta x_0.
 $$

 This cuts two ways.
-It shows that short-term dynamics (on the order of $\lambda^{-1}$) is essentially unpredictable (since errors in measurement grow exponentially), so simulators cannot have analytic control over brain states.
+It shows that short-term dynamics (on the order of $\lambda^{-1}$) is essentially unpredictable (since errors grow exponentially), so simulators cannot have analytic control over brain states for finite-precision initial conditions.

 <!-- ## Introduction